Dishyum: Plot

 Bhaskar, a stuntman, is smitten with Cynthia, a college student.
 However, his heart is broken when he learns that she doesn't love him back, but he still to tries persuade her.

 Production

 The producers of the film had initially signed Pooja to play the lead role in January 2005, before Sandhya replaced her.
-Before Jiiva was brought onboard, the film was shot for approximately ten days with actor Ashok Kumar, who was not paid for the role.
+Before Jiiva was brought on board, the film was shot for approximately ten days with actor Ashok Kumar, who was not paid for the role.
 Vijay Sethupathi played a police officer and was paid 250 rupees for the initial version, which was later scrapped.
 The film was reshot with Jiiva.
 He had previously trained in Kung fu for three years, underwent gymnastics training for his role as a stuntman.
 He performed some of the stunts himself, and was accompanied by stunt directors all the time.
 He further revealed stuntmen were the first to see the film.

 Soundtrack

 The music for Dishyum was composed by Vijay Antony.

-The song "Dailamo Dailamo" was later reused in the Kannada film Buddhivantha (2008) and the Telugu film Mahatma (2009).
-The interlude "Leke Leke Leke Ley Leke" from the song "Bhoomiku Velucham Ellam" draws inspiration from the Arabic song "Tamally Maak".
+The song "Dailamo Dailamo" was later reused in the Kannada film Buddhivantha (2008).